 The best way to introduce more feedback on a deeper and more specific level is to model it by giving feedback or to invite it by asking for feedback.
-It is very effective to explicitly invite feedback about yourself, while making it very clear that your interest in hearing the feedback is genuine.
+It is very effective to explicitly invite feedback about yourself while making it very clear that your interest in hearing the feedback is genuine.

 I am interested in seeing how we can make this even more awesome, and it would help me if people would stop and reflect on what we could make better.
 Sometimes things are really easy to fix, so if you have an idea, and you can tell us exactly what’s going on for you and what you’d like instead, we might be able to tweak things more and more.

-I have been facilitator for 6 months now, and I would really like to know what I am doing that works for you and what doesn’t.
+I have been a facilitator for 6 months now, and I would really like to know what I am doing that works for you and what doesn’t.
 It would be most helpful if you could be really specific, with what you like and what you would like me to work on.
 I really want to know what you think because you know me well and I trust that you want to help me do my job better.
 For instance, how is my pace, am I too fast, too slow?
 I sometimes feel like I am moving on to fast, is that true for you?
 Are my prompt for rounds clear enough?
 Should I intervene more, or not?
-I’d love to do a round, just 10 minutes or so, where people tell me what they are thinking.
+I’d love to do one round, just 10 minutes or so, where people tell me what they are thinking.

 3. Not enough training on governance

-As my colleague Jerry Koch-Gonzalez says, “Sociocracy does not need strong leaders.
+As my colleague, Jerry Koch-Gonzalez says, “Sociocracy does not need strong leaders.
 It needs strong followers.”
 Sociocracy does not depend on leaders that much, it depends on good groups.
 So how can we make sure we have strong followers?

 How you notice you have that problem